BMW M3: E46 generation (2000–2006)

 The M3 version of the E46 3 Series was produced in coupé and convertible body styles.
-The E46 M3 is powered by the S54 straight-six engine and has a acceleration time of 5.2 seconds for the coupé, with either the manual or SMG-II transmission.
+The E46 M3 is powered by the S54 straight-six engine and has a acceleration time of 5.2 seconds for the coupé, with either the manual or SMG-II transmission and 4.9 seconds for the CSL model.
 The skidpad cornering results are 0.89 g for the coupé and 0.81 g for the convertible.
 The top speed is electronically limited to 155 mi/h.
 The kerb weight is 3450 lb.

 The available transmissions were a Getrag 420G 6-speed manual transmission or an SMG-II 6-speed automated manual transmission, which was based on the Getrag 420G.
 The SMG-II used an electrohydraulically actuated clutch, and gear shifts could be selected via the shift lever or paddles mounted on the steering wheel.
 The SMG-II was praised for its fast shift times and racetrack performance, but some people found its shifts to be delayed and lurching in stop-start traffic.

 Total production of the E46 M3 was 56,133 coupés and 29,633 convertibles.
 The cars were assembled at the BMW Regensburg factory in Germany, and production was from September 2000 until August 2006, for a total of 85,766 cars.

 An M3 Touring station wagon prototype was built to evaluate the feasibility of building an M3 model on the existing platform of the E46 station wagon (especially the integration of the M3's wider rear wheel arches onto the wagon body).
 The prototype did not reach production.